 Janus Parallelism.
 This type of parallelism hinges on the use of a single word with two different meanings, one of which forms a parallel with what precedes and the other with what follows.
 Thus, by virtue of a double entendre, the parallelism faces in both directions.
 Berlin, A. (1992).
 Parallelism.
 In D. N. Freedman (Ed.), The Anchor Yale Bible Dictionary (Vol. 5, p.
 157).
 New York: Doubleday.

-John an expert in Hebrew scripture would be familiar with Janus parallelism.
-Its clear he deployed something similar to it in his riddle; “Adonikam” is the “pivot word” that looks back when counting to arrive at the number 666, and looks forward to learn the “number 666” is “Of a man” because he had 666 sons.
+John, an expert in Hebrew scripture would be familiar with Janus parallelism.
+Its clear he deployed something similar in his riddle.
+“666” is the “pivot word” that looks back to “Adonikam” when counting (667-1=666) and looks forward to Adonikam because “number 666” is “Of a man“ —he had 666 sons.
+Therefore, like a Janus the parallelism is different.
+Looking forward it is a genitive, backward it is a calculation.
+Therefore, the “pivot 666” functions like a polysemy in a Janus Parallelism.

 QUESTION—What person is indicated by the number 666?